thewchan/uxf/README.md

 having two real fields (so the processor now knows that Point values come in twos).
 And for the enumeration we used three separate fieldness tables.

-Using tables gives us the advantage that we can represent any number of values of a particular _ttype_ in a single table (including just one, or even none), thus cutting down on repetitive text.
+Using tables has the advantage that we can represent any number of values of a particular _ttype_ in a single table (including just one, or even none), thus cutting down on repetitive text.
 And some UXF processor libraries will be able to return table values as custom types.
 (For example, the [Python UXF library](py/README.md) would return these as custom class instances—as “editable tuples”.)

 If many applications need to use the same _ttypes_, it _may_ make sense to create some shared _ttype_ definitions.
 See [Imports](#imports) for how to